dinau/imguin/README.md

   (1) Except imnodes and SDL2 example.
   (2) Works well only if it is compiled debug mode.
   (3) Dedian / Ubuntu familiy.
-  (4) Doesn't check, but probably will works well.
+  (4) Doesn't check, but probably will work well.

 #### TODO